 Cons

 • Because it’s custom fit for your specific pool, this vinyl liner can usually come at a premium.
 It’s the most expensive type of pool liner so far as you can’t just go with something store-bought.
-Your pool needs to be measured out and the liner needs to be manufactured according to its specifications.
+Your pool needs to be measured out and the lining needs to be manufactured according to its specifications.

-• You get less variety when it comes to the liner color and designs if you opt for an inground vinyl liner.
+• You get less variety when it comes to the color and designs if you opt for an inground vinyl liner.
 You are typically offered just the classic or traditional colors.

 How Long Do Inground-Type Vinyl Liners Last?